roelandmoors/rsc-bootstrap-demo/README.md

 # Combine Bootstrap 5 with Headless UI in React Server Components

+I was looking for a CSS framework that could be used for React and server side rendering.
+Tailwind is the most used option, but sometimes I just want to use some existing components to get started more quickly.
+But most React frameworks don't really work yet with server rendering.

+A very good CSS framework already exists, [Bootstrap](https://getbootstrap.com/).
+Why not use that?

+The javascript part of Bootstrap is not very composable with React, but there is also a good existing framework for React Components, [Headless UI](https://headlessui.com/).

+The instructions below are for combining those in Next.js.
+I use plain Bootstrap classes for server rendering and Headless UI for more complex client components.

 ## Install Next.js 13 with Bootstrap 5

 First install Next.js: